cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

         - 5th term (2^(-7R)):  = 2^-224, negligible.
 -->

-Protocols with random, partially implicit nonces have the following limit, which is similar to that for nonce randomization:
+Protocols with random, partially implicit nonces (like TLS 1.2) have the following limit, which is similar to that for nonce randomization:

 ~~~